gc-na/cshellwiki.github.io/wiki/hostnamectl_english.md

-# [Linux] Bash hostnamectl Uso: Manage system hostname and related settings
+# [Linux] C Shell (csh) hostnamectl用法: Manage system hostname and related settings

 ## Overview
-The `hostnamectl` command is used in Linux systems to manage the system's hostname and related settings.
-It allows users to view and change the hostname, as well as configure other related parameters like the operating system name and version.
+The `hostnamectl` command is used to manage the system hostname and related settings in Linux.
+It allows users to view and change the hostname, as well as configure other related parameters such as the static hostname, transient hostname, and pretty hostname.

 ## Usage
 The basic syntax of the `hostnamectl` command is as follows: